Frequently Asked Questions about the Levitt Pavilion

 Does the Levitt get money from the city?

-The Friends of the Levitt Pavilion does not get money from the city to produce concerts.
-It is up to the Friends of the Levitt Pavilion to raise the funds necessary to produce 50 free concerts, which includes paying the musical artists and hiring a tech crew to run the lights and sound equipment.
+The Friends of the Levitt Pavilion is not funded by the city.
+It is up to the Friends of the Levitt Pavilion to raise the funds necessary to produce more than 50 free concerts, which includes paying the musical artists and hiring a tech crew to run the lights and sound equipment.

 How is the Levitt funded?

-The Levitt is funded by sponsorships from businesses and organizations, grants, our annual benefit concert, an annual membership campaign, passing the donation buckets at every concert, and sales from concessions and T-shirts.
+The Levitt is funded by sponsorships from businesses and organizations, grants, our annual benefit concert, an annual giving campaign, passing the donation buckets at every concert, and sales from concessions and merchandise.

 Can my organization pass out fliers or set up an information table during the concerts?